-This pleasantly restored but sleepy street of fine old houses, just off North Sichuan Rd, was once home to several of China’s most famous writers (as well as several Kuomintang generals), when the road was known as Doulean Rd.
-Today it is lined with art-supply stores, curio and Burmese jade shops, galleries, teahouses and cafes.
-The main appeal of the street is its galleries and antique shops.
+This pleasantly restored but sleepy street of fine old houses, just off North Sichuan Rd, was once home to several of China’s most famous writers (as well as several Kuomintang generals) when the road was known as Doulean Rd.
+Today it's lined with art-supply stores, curio and Burmese jade shops, galleries, teahouses and cafes.
+The main appeal of the street is its architecture, galleries and antique shops.

 The League of Left-Wing Writers was established down a side alley on 2 March 1930.
 Today the building serves as a political museum, worth a look for the architecture alone.